open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 For an HTTP server span, `SpanKind` MUST be `Server`.

 Given an inbound request for a route (e.g. `"/users/:userID?"` the `name` attribute of the span SHOULD be set to this route.
-If the route does not include the application root path, it SHOULD be prepended to the span name.
+If the route does not include the application root path (see `http.app_root` below), it SHOULD be prepended to the span name.

 If the route cannot be determined, the `name` attribute MUST be set as defined in the general semantic conventions for HTTP.